ross/python-asynchttp/README.rst

   has completed the request, the returned content is a "promise" object of sorts.
-It defines a __str__ method that should in most cases cause the object to behave as required, but unfortunately there may be times when you have to str(content) to force it in to a string to get the desired behavior. (a side note, but content should really be a buffer/io object rather than a plain string in the first place.)
+It defines a __str__ method that should in most cases cause the object to behave as required, but unfortunately there may be times when you have to str(content) to force it in to a string to get the desired behavior.

 Example
 =======